 After supporters failed to obtain federal legislation, Illinois, Pennsylvania, and South Dakota became the first States to adopt flag desecration statutes.
 By 1932, all of the States had adopted flag desecration laws.
 In general, these State laws outlawed: (i) placing any kind of marking on the flag, whether for commercial, political, or other purposes; (ii) using the flag in any form of advertising; and (iii) publicly mutilating, trampling, defacing, defiling, defying or casting contempt, either by words or by act, upon the flag.

 Why do Americans vote on Tuesdays?
 Words to know election day and questions to answer.

 This is Adam, AP/IB History, English Literature and English Language & History tutor at The Edge Learning Center.
 Below, I’ve written a brief history of political parties in the US.
 The development over time of political parties is one of the most complicated yet significant topics in United States History.
+In his farewell address, George Washington warned the people of the perils of partisan disunity, but today America is at least in part defined by its Red State/Blue State divide.
 US election 2016: How does it all work?
 Image copyright Getty Images In January 2017, the most powerful nation on earth will have a new leader, after a drawn out and expensive campaign - but how does a US presidential election work?